About a month ago, I reviewed writing samples from over 50 content writers, and if I’m being honest, I was underwhelmed (at best).

 If you want to share something word for word, source it!
 (And unless you use quotations, what you write STILL better be paraphrased…)

 Give credit where credit is due.
 No one likes to be ripped off.
-And sooner or later, someone like me will catch you, and guess who WON’T be re-hired?
+And sooner or later, an editor like me will catch you, and guess who WON’T be re-hired?

 If you’re worried about plagiarism, run your content through an online tool, such as: